Sujeev-Uthayakumar/sofe3650-final-project/Iteration 2/Iteration2.md

 - UC-6: Display users
 - UC-9: Sending joining and leaving messages

-## Step 3: Choose One or More Elements of the System to Refine
+## Step 3: Choose One or More Elements of the System to Refine:
 The elements that will be refined in this iteration are the modules located in the different layers defined by the three-tier reference architectures from the previous iteration.
 In general, the support of functionality in this system requires the collaboration of components associated with modules that are located in the different layers.

-## Step 4: Choose One or More Design Concepts that Satisfy the Selected Drivers
+## Step 4: Choose One or More Design Concepts that Satisfy the Selected Drivers:
 The following table summarizes the design decisions:
 <table>
   <tr>